pipewarp/platform/README.md

 ## Overview

 Pipewarp is a local first workflow engine designed for flexibly in orchestrating resources utilized AI workflows, such as MCP servers, LLMs, RAG, etc. It focuses on realtime streaming, acomposable components for flexible installs, and great developer experience.
-Flows should "do what you want", and offer a strong set of features for a variety of applications.
+Flows should offer a strong set of features for a variety of applications.
 Built in observability, historical analysis, and a focus on eval workflows are longterm goals.

 ## Quickstart